 - Supervise all kennel personnel and veterinary assistants.

-- Report employee or client problems to the Executive Director.
+- Report employee or client problems to the Director of Clinic Operations.

 - Provide in-person and telephone client service and answer questions.

 - Actively promote spay and neuter and educate clients on responsible animal ownership.

 - Actively support associate staff and volunteers; promote the development of skills related to the advancement of our goals and mission.